samiulsaki/masters-thesis-ikt/README.md

-# codes for masters thesis IKT
+# Codes for Masters Thesis IKT